 A Day in the Life of an RAF Bomber Pilot

 Share this book

-Richard Overy is an award-winning historian best known for his remarkable books on the Second World War and the wider disasters of the twentieth century.
-His most recent book, The Bombing War, was described by Richard J Evans in the Guardian as ‘Magnificent … must now be regarded as the standard work on the bombing war … It is probably the most important book published on the history of he second world war this century’
+Richard Overy is an award-winning historian.
+His book, The Bombing War, was described by Richard J. Evans in the Guardian as ‘the most important book published on the history of the second world war this century’.